helidon-io/helidon/docs/mp/openapi/openapi.md

 ## Examples

-Helidon MP includes a [complete OpenAPI example](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/microprofile/openapi) based on the MP quick-start sample app.
+Helidon MP includes a [complete OpenAPI example][complete-openapi-example] based on the MP quick-start sample app.
 The rest of this section shows, step-by-step, how one might change the original QuickStart service to adopt OpenAPI.

 ### Helidon MP OpenAPI Example